xrdocs-staging/8000/_tutorials/cisco-8000-fib-scale-for-silicon-one-p100.md

 # Introduction
 Similarly to the work done on Cisco 8000 running Silicon One Q100 and Q200 ASIC, this article aims to document and demonstrate FIB scale and capabilities for Cisco 8000 routers running Silicon One P100 ASIC.

-This article is applicable for the following products:
+This article is applicable to the following products:

 - Cisco 8711-32FH-M: 12.8Tbps router, with MACsec
 - Cisco 8212-48FH-M: 19.2Tbps router, with MACsec